MOMA-AUH/eldorado/README.md

 2. Create a new conda environment:
     ```sh
+    ENV_NAME="eldorado-env"
-    conda create -n eldorado-env
+    conda create -n $ENV_NAME -c $LOCAL_REPO eldorado
     ```
-3. Activate the conda environment:
-    ```sh
-    conda activate eldorado-env
-    ```
-4. Install the package in the new conda environment:
-    ```sh
-    conda install -c /path/to/local/conda/repo/ eldorado
-    ```
-5. Install the package dependencies:
-    ```sh
-    conda install -c conda-forge -c bioconda -c defaults --file /path/to/local/conda/repo/conda_build_scripts/conda_requirements.txt
-    ```
-3. Activate the conda environment:
-    ```sh
-    conda activate eldorado-env
-    ```
-4. Eldorado is now installed in your local conda environment.
+3. Eldorado is now installed in your local conda environment.
 You can start using it by following the instructions in the [Usage](#usage) section.

 ### Installation from local repository